 Greeley is located in Northern Colorado, just 50 miles north of Denver.
 Greeley is serviced by US Highway 85 and US Highway 34.
 Interstate 25 is just five miles to the west of our western boundary, Interstate 70 is 55 miles to the south, Interstate 80 is 55 miles to the north. and Interstate 76 is 35 miles to the south and east.

 Union Pacific operates a rail line that runs through East Greeley’s industrial area.
 The Great Western Railway is a short line that provides access to both Union Pacific and BNSF and is a vital link in Northern Colorado’s transportation system.

 Denver International Airport is located 55 miles south of Greeley.
 It is the fifth-busiest airport in the United States and 13th busiest in the world.
 DIA serves more than 180 destinations, including an ever-growing list of international destinations, including: Iceland, Japan, Mexico, and Panama.

-Greeley-Weld County Airport is located three miles to the east of Greeley’s Central Business District. is categorized as a general aviation facility, and features a 10,000 foot runway.
+Greeley-Weld County Airport is located three miles to the east of Greeley’s Central Business District.
+It is categorized as a general aviation facility and features a 10,000-foot runway.

 Greeley residents and businesses have access to quality high-speed broadband services.

 Water and Sewer services are provided by the City of Greeley.